peterholdsworth/tenpin/README.md

 tenpin
 ======

-tenpin bowling calculator for command line
+tenpin bowling calculator from command line

 To run make sure that you have node installed then: node tenpin.js